flathub-infra/flatpak-external-data-checker/README.md

 unavailable (`BROKEN`) sources if the change has successfully passed CI checks and the token has sufficient privileges.

-Automatically merging all submitted PRs, not just unavailable sources, from the tool can be forcefully enabled by setting `automerge-flathubbot-prs` to `true` in `flathub.json`, or it can be completely disabled by setting `automerge-flathubbot-prs` to `false`.
+Under limited circumstances, automatically merging all submitted PRs, not just unavailable sources, from the tool can be forcefully enabled by setting `automerge-flathubbot-prs` to `true` in `flathub.json`, or it can be completely disabled by setting `automerge-flathubbot-prs` to `false`.
+Use of this option without requesting an exception will cause the build to fail in the linting stage; see the [FlatHub docs](https://docs.flathub.org/blog/linter-restricting-automatic-merge/) for more info.

 ### Formatting manifests